All Episodes

 We're at the bottom of the hour once again, Rob.

-Rob Riggs, whose book is In the Big Thicket on the Trail of the Wild Man.
+Rob Riggs, whose book is In the Big Thicket, on the Trail of the Wild Man.

 If you get on the trail of my website, you can get over there and get that book.

-Fascinating man.
+Fascinating subject, fascinating man.

 I'm Art Bell.

-This is Coast to Coast AM.
+This is Coast to Coast A.M.
+I can see the

-Sometimes I think it's a shame when I get To recharge Bell in the Kingdom of Nye, from west of the Rockies, dial 1-800-618-8255.
+queen, queen, queen, queen Dreaming, she don't always say what she really means Sometimes I think it's a shame When I get feeling better, when I'm feeling no pain To rechart bell in the Kingdom of Nye, from west of the Rockies, dial 1-800-618-8255.

 East of the Rockies, 1-800-825-5033.